-Unparalleled expertise in RAID data recovery
+Ontrack, your RAID data recovery expert

-Ontrack uses advanced techniques to repair, recover and reconstruct data that has become inaccessible.
-With Ontrack, you'll know exactly what data is recoverable before committing to the actual recovery.
+Acknowledged global data recovery leader Ontrack uses advanced techniques to repair, recover and reconstruct RAID data that has become inaccessible.

-Our engineers, backed by over 30 years of data recovery research, experience and development, have the knowledge and tools to get your data back.
+Our engineers, backed by 35 years of data recovery research, experience and development, have the knowledge and tools to get your data back.
+You'll know exactly what data is recoverable before committing to the actual recovery.
+We perform RAID data recoveries

 - Any RAID level

-- Any RAID controller, RAID architecture including Software Defined Storage (SDS)
+- Any RAID controller, RAID architecture including software-defined storage(SDS)

 - Any hard drive type, make or model